rwblickhan/astro-rwblickhan.org/src/content/misc/biblioteca-personal.md

 ### Wishbone

-I can’t actually remember watching this show about a Jack Russell Terrier acting out Shakespeare and other classic literature, but it definitely explains some things about me.
+I can’t actually remember watching this show about a Jack Russell terrier acting out Shakespeare and other classic literature, but it definitely explains some things about me.

 ### Sabrina the Teenage Witch

-The earliest television show I can remember watching, and the ultimate source of my love for witches and snarky talking cats.
+The earliest television show I can remember watching (if only vaguely), and the ultimate source of my love for witches and snarky talking cats.

 ### Everything Everywhere All At Once